sarah323/interactive_biomedical_learning/README.md

 Interactive Biomedical Learning is an open educational initiative focused on developing interactive web-based tools that make complex concepts in biochemistry, molecular biology, and laboratory medicine more approachable through visualization and active exploration.

 This repository hosts standalone educational modules developed using HTML, CSS, and JavaScript.
-Each module is designed to complement—not replace—traditional lectures, textbooks, and practical teaching.
+Each module is designed to complement ,not replace, traditional lectures, textbooks, and practical teaching.

 ---